|Title||Interest Area||Summary||Average Earnings||Growth||Education Needed|

 Assemblers and fabricators assemble both finished products and the parts that go into them.
 They use tools, machines, and their hands to make engines, computers, aircraft, toys, electronic devices, and more.

-Compete in organized, officiated sports events to entertain spectators.
+Athletes and sports competitors participate in organized, officiated sporting events to entertain spectators.

 |Automotive Body or Glass Repairer||Building||